draganafamnit/the-office-series-character-predictor/README.md

 ```
 ## About
 The project was implemented in both Google Colab and VS Code due to local environment constraints.
 Multiple GitHub and syncing issues were encountered and solved manually.
 This workflow and setup will be described in detail in the final project report.

+## Notes
+This repo does not include output files (e.g., trained models, reports, plots), as they will be described in a separate report document.